NethServer/ns8-core/docs/development_process.md

 By the way, it’s perfectly reasonable not to fill issues for occasional small fixes, like typos in translations.

-When implementing small fixes, always avoid commits to the master branch.
+When implementing small fixes, always avoid commits to the main branch.
 Open a [pull request](#pull-requests) and carefully describe the problem.
 Creation of issues can be avoided only for trivial fixes which require no QA effort.